 Beginning September 2019 the program is offering a 20 month lock-step curriculum that allows students to take 2 courses per semester and finish the degree in 20 months.
 Courses are taught in the evening so that students can continue to work.
 Each course will meet once a week, so the class-time time commitment is 2 nights a week.
 This program is designed for working professionals with at least two years of work experience who complete a financial accounting class prior to the start of the program (either at Rutgers or another university).
 This program only admits students in the fall semester.

-We also offer a flexible part-time program designed for working professionals with at least two years of work experience who want a more flexible program.
+We also offer a flexible part-time program designed for working professionals with at least two years of work experience who want a faster or more flexible program.
+Students take the 20 month program over 20 consecutive months.
 Students can take up to 4 years to complete the flex part-time program.
 Students may start in either the fall or spring semesters.
+Our 20 month Part Time program only starts in the fall.
+Our flex part time program starts in either the fall or spring.

 Prior to Starting Semester